|Location:||University Centre at Blackburn College|

 The modules you will study will examine the theories and principles relating to professional practice within the Early Childhood Studies and Education Sector.
-Personal Development Planning is also integral to the programme and you will work on developing a portfolio of evidence within the Reflective Journey modules at levels four and five in order to reflect upon the links between theory and practice.
+Personal Development Planning is also integral to the programme and you will work on developing a portfolio of evidence within the Reflective Journey modules at Level 4 in order to reflect upon the links between theory and practice.
 The development of this portfolio will illustrate your continuing professional development and professional competencies.

 During the course you are required to spend at least 240 hours working in a relevant role in order to improve your knowledge and practice of the subject.
 This may be through paid employment or via a voluntary work placement in a relevant role.
 Your work placement is expected to have a focus on applying the knowledge from your degree programme in an employment context.

 Please note: work placements are subject to availability.
 You are also responsible for any costs in travelling to and from your work placements, for any accommodation costs and in some instances the cost of acquiring a satisfactory Disclosure and Barring Service (DBS) report.
 If you are already working with an Early Years or Education setting with children under the age of 8, you will usually use this experience instead of completing a formal placement.